-Our next stop led us to an exhibition space that is part of Weißensee art school, one of Berlin’s foremost educational institutions for creatives.
-I must admit at this point I kind of needed a break, so I have not much to say about the project Elefant in The Room that was on display there and focussed on getting a beer.
+Our next stop led us to an exhibition space that is part of the Weißensee art school, one of Berlin’s foremost educational institutions for creatives.
+I must admit at this point I kind of needed a break, so I don’t have much to say about the project Elefant in The Room that was on display there and focussed on getting a beer.
 In short it is a week Exchange program for art studens from Johannesburg in South Africa that started that day.
 So, I’m really sorry I can’t tell you more, which is entirely my fault and does not reflect any shortcomings of the place or the ideas it was filled with.

 Bethanienkirche: Banshee Ragout

 Bethanienkirche or rather its tower – all that was left standing after WWII – sits in the middle of a large roundabout in a quiet part of Weißensee with a couple of cafés and restaurants surrounding it.
-Where church proper used to be is now something like a natural amphitheatre, with the tower walls being the stage background and the trees limiting the viewer’s space in a half-circle.
+Where the church proper used to be is now something like a natural amphitheatre, with the tower walls being the stage background and the trees limiting the viewer’s space in a half-circle.
 Banshee Ragout by Irina Demina and Joshua Rutter is taking a closer at the paradoxon of medieval danse macabre and the fact that dancing is inherently life-affirming.
-Before realising that Piece of context, I admit I was quite confused why the hell this courtship of giant trashbag-beings needs Skeleton hands.
+Before realising that piece of context, I admit I was quite confused why the hell this courtship of giant trashbag-beings needs skeleton hands.
 In the end, that’s the best thing about art, that one can make up their own mind and infuse a performance with meaning that might only be relevant to myself – or maybe someone else takes that and creates a whole new train of thought.